Kris Jenner Net Worth: How Much Does The Kardashian Manager Make Off Her Kids?

 The hands-on mother has helped all of their children with their individual business ventures as well like Kylie’s Kylie Cosmetics Lip Kits, Kim’s Kimojis, and Khloe’s Good American denim line.

-Just popped up at @kyliejenner’s photo shoot and @terryrichardson hands me a snake????
-LOL…Love you Terry! ❤ #TerryRichardson #screamingontheinside #Repost @terryrichardson ・・・ 2017 Attitude @krisjenner????????????
+Just popped up at @kyliejenner’s photo shoot and @terryrichardson hands me a snake ????
+LOL…Love you Terry! ❤ #TerryRichardson #screamingontheinside #Repost @terryrichardson ・・・ 2017 Attitude @krisjenner ????????????

 A post shared by Kris Jenner (@krisjenner) on